CaseyRo/casey.berlin/posts/My Apple Vision (Pro).md

 ## Jobs/tasks vision could enhance
-1. Training/education ➡️ It's perfect for learning new things, engaging young people more and professional training too – especially more complicated things (e.g. mechanics, electrical engineering, doctors/surgeons etc.)
+Training/education ➡️ It's perfect for learning new things, engaging young people more and professional training too – especially more complicated things (e.g. mechanics, electrical engineering, doctors/surgeons etc.)
-2. Collaboration ➡️ Things become more hands-on, more 'touchable' instead of working with text, emails or Slack.
-Visual designers, developers, or project management benefit.
+2. Collaboration ➡️ Things become more hands-on, more 'touchable' instead of working with text, emails or Slack: visual designers, developers, or project management benefit.
 3. Architecture, real estate, interior design ➡️ I want to design the interior of my next house with vision.
 (IKEA was already mentioned in the marketing material)
 4. Retail/e-commerce ➡️ Putting your car in the house is one thing, but being able to _drive_ the vehicle you configured in VR would be amazing!
 5. Sports coach ➡️ Picking the easy thing here, but combining the data generated on an Apple Watch or the pitch (e.g. a football match) and presenting it in Vision is fantastic!